In October we celebrate Thanksgiving in Canada.

 He was content.
 His tummy was full.
 He was thankful.
 At nineteen months of age, Jaxon had Thanksgiving all figured out.

-My husband and I are in the States over Canadian Thanksgiving this year.
-I am reminded how much I am thankful for.
+My husband and I were in the States over Canadian Thanksgiving a few years ago.
+I was reminded how much I should be thankful for.
 The blessings God has given me over these many years: friends, family, possessions, health.
-As we drove through Montana a few days ago I was impressed by the many “Ten Commandments” billboard signs along the highway.
+As we drove through Montana I was impressed by the many “Ten Commandments” billboard signs along the highway.
 On one hill just on the outskirts of Bigfork a massive white Cross stood out amongst the trees and fall colours.
 The cross-brace reads: “Jesus died for you.”
 The vertical brace reads: “Are you willing to live for Him?”

 Being thankful is a choice.
 “Are you willing to live for Him?”
 If you say, “Yes!”, then you too, have Thanksgiving all figured out.